pkdone/practical-mongodb-aggregations-book/src/examples/foundational/distinct-values.md

 ## Scenario

 You want to query a collection of persons where each document contains data on one or more languages spoken by the person.
-The query result should be an alphabetically sorted list of unique languages that a developer can use to populate a list of values in a user interface's "drop-down" widget.
+The query result should be an alphabetically sorted list of unique languages that a developer can subsequently use to populate a list of values in a user interface's "drop-down" widget.

 This example is the equivalent of a _select distinct_ statement in [SQL](https://en.wikipedia.org/wiki/SQL).